Jet Charge: A Flavor Prism for Spin Asymmetries at the EIC

-From Fig.~\ref{fig:spin-symmetry}, we see that $A_{UT}$ is positive and large for $Q_J \ge 0.25$ which is due to the dominant $u$-quark Sivers function which gives a positive contribution, while the other channels are highly suppressed.
-On the other hand, in the $Q_J \le - 0.25$ bin, the $u$-quark contribution is substantially reduced and comparable to the size of the $d$-quark contribution.
-Thus, the cancellation between the $u$- and $d$-quark Sivers functions leads to the a small spin asymmetry for $Q_J \le - 0.25$.
-For the $|Q_J| < 0.25$ bin, since the bin fractions are roughly the same for all partonic channels, as seen in Tab.~\ref{tab:charge-bin-fraction}, the spin asymmetry is expected to be close to the standard $A_{UT}$, as seen in Fig.~\ref{fig:spin-symmetry}.
-Similar behavior is observed for the single spin asymmetry in SIDIS when charged pions are measured~\cite{Airapetian:2020zzo}.
-In other words, the Sivers asymmetry by selecting jet charge bins ($Q_J > 0.25$ vs $Q_J < -0.25$) plays a similar role as the SIDIS process by detecting pions in the final state ($\pi^+$ vs $\pi^-$).
+From Fig.~\ref{fig:spin-symmetry}, we see that $A_{UT}$ is positive and large for $Q_\kappa \ge 0.25$ which is due to the dominant and positive $u$-quark Sivers function, while the other channels are highly suppressed.
+In the $Q_\kappa \le - 0.25$ bin, the $u$-quark contribution is substantially reduced and comparable to the size of the $d$-quark contribution.
+Thus, the cancellation between the $u$- and $d$-quark Sivers functions leads to the a small spin asymmetry for $Q_\kappa \le - 0.25$.
+For $|Q_\kappa| < 0.25$, since the bin fractions are roughly the same for all partonic channels, as seen in Tab.~\ref{tab:charge-bin-fraction}, the spin asymmetry is close to the standard $A_{UT}$ as expected.
+Similar behavior is observed in SIDIS when charged pions are measured~\cite{Airapetian:2020zzo}.

-Finally, we study the sensitivity of $A_{UT}$ and $A_{UT}^{\rm bin}$ to different quark flavors.
+Finally, we study the sensitivity of the asymmetry to different quark flavors.
 As seen in the top panel of Fig.~\ref{fig:sensitivity}, the standard Sivers asymmetry is not sensitive to the $d$-quark Sivers function, since the size of the asymmetry $A_{UT}$ changes only slightly when one removes the $d$-quark contribution (``w/o $d$-quark'').
-However, if one restricts to the $Q_J \leq -0.25$ bin, removing the $d$-quark contribution leads to a significant change in the asymmetry $A_{UT}$ as seen in the bottom panel of Fig.~\ref{fig:sensitivity}.
+However, if one restricts to the $Q_\kappa \leq -0.25$ bin, removing the $d$-quark contribution leads to a significant change in the asymmetry as seen in the bottom panel of Fig.~\ref{fig:sensitivity}.
 This demonstrates the dramatically enhanced sensitivity to the valence $d$-quark contribution in $A_{UT}^{\rm bin}$.
-Thus, a measurement of the single spin asymmetry in the $Q_J\le -0.25$ bin can improve constraints on the $d$-quark Sivers function.